 Although crime is usually considered to be in the domain of law enforcement and the criminal justice system, there is a growing realization that violent crime is a public health concern as well.
 Not only does crime compromise physical safety, but it also has psychological repercussions.
 Crime, vandalism, and graffiti, among other things, lead to a decrease in physical activity and an increase in accumulated stress and fear within the community.
 Residents of high-crime areas who do not practice healthy behaviors are at higher risk for chronic disease and disability.
-Continuing stress may exacerbate hypertension, contribute to obesity, and increase the prevalence of other chronic conditions such as upper respiratory illness and asthma.1
+Continuing stress may exacerbate hypertension, contribute to obesity, and increase the prevalence of other chronic conditions such as upper respiratory illness and asthma.

 The health consequences of crime directly affect both the perpetrator and the victim.
 Some types of crime are classified as self-harming behaviors, such as substance abuse.
 The outcomes of this condition are highlighted by the amount of drug-related hospitalizations in New York State.
 Additionally, alcohol abuse can lead to motor vehicle deaths and injuries, diabetes and other health problems, as well as sexually transmitted diseases.
-Regardless of the crime, incarceration is associated with a higher risk of chronic medical conditions and infectious diseases, such as tuberculosis and HIV.2
+Regardless of the crime, incarceration is associated with a higher risk of chronic medical conditions and infectious diseases, such as tuberculosis and HIV.

 The health consequences of violent crime on the victim are better-documented.
 Victims of violence are more likely to injure themselves or commit suicide.
-High school students who are exposed to violence are at higher risk of running away from home, dropping out of high school, having a child, and coming into contact with the criminal justice system in later adolescence.3 The direct physical health consequences of violent crime are highlighted in homicide and assault data.
+High school students who are exposed to violence are at higher risk of running away from home, dropping out of high school, having a child, and coming into contact with the criminal justice system in later adolescence.
+The direct physical health consequences of violent crime are highlighted in homicide and assault data.

-Age- and Sex-Adjusted Homicide Mortality Rate per 100,000 Population, 2006-2010 5
+Age- and Sex-Adjusted Homicide Mortality Rate per 100,000 Population, 2006-2010

 New York State, excl.
 NYC 2.94

 Albany County 2.57

 Rensselaer County 1.97

 Schenectady County 4.52

 There is an average of 20 homicide deaths in the Capital District every year.
-4 Between 2006 and 2010, homicide and legal intervention was the fifth leading cause of death of infants under one years old in the Capital District.
+Between 2006 and 2010, homicide and legal intervention was the fifth leading cause of death of infants under one years old in the Capital District.
 It was the third leading cause of death for children aged 1-19 years, and the fourth leading cause of death for adults aged 20-24 years.
-5 Schenectady County has the highest rate of homicide mortality in the Capital District at 4.52 homicides per 100,000 population.
-It is also the only county whose rate goes above the Upstate New York rate of 2.94 homicides per 100,000 population.4 hospitalization rates than the rest of state, but all met the Prevention Agenda objective of 4.3 assault hospitalizations per 10,000 population.^{7,8} In the Capital Region, males are more likely than females to visit the ED due to assault and are almost four times as likely to be hospitalized due to assault.6
+Schenectady County has the highest rate of homicide mortality in the Capital District at 4.52 homicides per 100,000 population.
+It is also the only county whose rate goes above the Upstate New York rate of 2.94 homicides per 100,000 population .

-For the 2005-2010 time period, the Capital District averaged 225 assault-related hospitalizations and 3,690 assault-related emergency department (ED) visits on an annual basis.
+For the 2005-2010 time period, the Capital District averaged 225 assaultrelated hospitalizations and 3,690 assault-related emergency department (ED) visits on an annual basis.
 The rate of ED visits for assault was higher in the Capital District region than the rest of state.
-All three counties also had higher assault
+All three counties also had higher assault hospitalization rates than the rest of state, but all met the Prevention Agenda objective of 4.3 assault hospitalizations per 10,000 population.
+In the Capital Region, males are more likely than females to visit the ED due to assault and are almost four times as likely to be hospitalized due to assault.

-Age- and Sex-Adjusted Assault ED Visit and Hospitalization Rates per 10,000 Population
+Age- and Sex-Adjusted Assault ED Visit and Hospitalization Rates

+per 10,000 per 10,000 Population

-ED Visits 6 Hospitalizations
+ED Visits Hospitalizations

 (2005-2009) (2008-2010)

-Prevention Agenda Objective 8 - 4.3
+Prevention Agenda Objective - 4.3

 New York State, excl.
 NYC 38.2 2.7

 Albany County 58.0 3.9

 Rensselaer County 52.0 3.0

 Schenectady County 70.9 4.0